localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 ### Save your Cloud Pod state

-You can now your Pod state using the `save` command, specifying the desired Cloud Pod name as the first argument.
+You can now save your Pod state using the `save` command, specifying the desired Cloud Pod name as the first argument.
 This action will save the pod and register it with the LocalStack Web Application:

 {{< command >}}
 $ localstack pod save s3-test